rcoindev/recentcoin/README.md

 # RecentCoin
 Get access to data of recent deployed coins on popular blockchains such as Binance Smart chain, Ethereum, Fantom, Avalanche and Polygon.
 Price charts, holders, transactions and other detailed coins information.
-Vistit https://recentcoin.com/ for details.
+Visit https://recentcoin.com/ for details.